UofT-DSI/sampling/03_instructional_team/markdown_slides/05_cluster_sampling_slides.md

   > $$ SE(\hat{\bar{y}})=\sqrt{(1-\frac{n}{N})\frac{1}{n\bar{M}^2}\frac{\sum_{i=1}^{N}M_i^2(\bar{y}_i-\hat{\bar{y}})^2}{n-1}}$$

 - where $\bar{y}_i$ represents the sample mean within PSU *i* and $\bar{M}$ represents the mean number of SSUs in each PSU.

+- ⚠️ **Takeaway**: If our clusters are different sizes, the ways that we estimate sample mean, error, and variance change.
+It matters! ⚠️

 ---